ChunaraLab/Discrimination-Data-Study/readme.md

+###Classifier

-_For the classifier, please use textClassifierFasttext.py
+For the classifier, please use textClassifierFasttext.py

-_The training and testing data is in the "Training and Testing Data" folder.
+The training and testing data is in the "Training and Testing Data" folder.

+###US Maps

+R code to produce different versions of US city maps.